lorensen/VTKExamples/src/VTKBook/02Chapter2.md

 ## 2.4 Object-Oriented Terminology

 As with any software engineering design methodology, object-oriented design has its own terminology.
 Unfortunately, not everyone agrees on what that is.
-We adopt much of our terminology from Rumbaugh <em style="color:blue;background-color: white">\[Rumbaugh91\]</em> and, since the *Visualization Toolkit* is written in C++, from Stroustrup <em style="color:blue;background-color: white">\[Stroustrup84\]</em>.
+We adopt much of our terminology from Rumbaugh <em style="color:green;background-color: white">\[Rumbaugh91\]</em> and, since the *Visualization Toolkit* is written in C++, from Stroustrup <em style="color:green;background-color: white">\[Stroustrup84\]</em>.
 For the most part, Rumbaugh's terminology is independent of programming language, while Stroustrup is specific to implementation in C++.
 The transition from design to programming will be painless though, and the mappings between the two terminologies are mostly obvious.
 Where we think there might be confusion, we will point out the correspondences.

 ### What Is an Object?